 SYNTAX TruthValue

-MAX-ACCESS read-only
+MAX-ACCESS read-write

 STATUS current

 DESCRIPTION

 "This is a control variable.

 It is written by the SME after the AP receives the permissions for the non-AP STA from the SSPN Interface.

 This attribute, when true, indicates that the AP's MAC sublayer shall perform rate limiting to enforce the resource utilization limit in dot11NonAPStationAuthMaxSourceMulticastRate in the dot11InterworkingEntry identified by the source MAC address of the received frame.
 If this attribute is false, at an AP for which dot11SSPNInterfaceActivated is true, upon receipt of a frame with the Type subfield equal to Data with group DA, then the AP's MAC sublayer shall discard the frame."